apiflask/apiflask/docs/schema.md

 In APIFlask (marshmallow), the process of parsing and validating the input request data is called deserialization (we **load** the data from the request).
-And the process of formatting the output response data is called serialization (we **dump** the data to response).
+And the process of formatting the output response data is called serialization (we **dump** the data to the response).

 Notice we use the "load" and "dump" to represent these two processes.
-When creating the schema, we set default value for the fields in the input schema with the `load_default` parameter, and we use the `dump_default` parameter to set the default value for fields in the ouput schema.
+When creating the schema, we set the default value for the fields in the input schema with the `load_default` parameter, and we use the `dump_default` parameter to set the default value for fields in the output schema.

 There are four decorators to register callback methods in the load/dump processes: